terminaldweller/mutator/README.md

 #### Linux

-To build the project, you need to have the LLVM libraries 4.0 and up built in Release mode.
+To build the project, you need to have the LLVM libraries 4.0 or higher.
 The project can not be built with LLVM 3.9 or lower.
-The latest tested is LLVM trunk:292415.<br/>
+The latest tested is LLVM trunk:299357.<br/>
 Here Are the build options:<br/>

 * Running `make` will build the default target which is `all`.
 This will build all three executables, without support for coverage instrumentation.<br/>